itbdelaboprogramming/SLAM_ITBdeLabo/README.md

 cd ~/catkin_ws
 catkin_make
 ```
+4. for slam_itbdelabo package, fill the config file from `config/slam.yaml`.

 # Preparation
 1. Choose the local network of your machine that you want to connect.
 If you are using ZeroTier, find your robot machine IP address in ZeroTier network.